Gilroy, California: American era

 Nearby in the foothills of the Diablo Range to the northeast is the historic resort site Gilroy Yamato Hot Springs, first developed in the 1870s (and now closed to the public).
 In 1905, the Old City Hall was built in downtown Gilroy; in 1975, it was designated on the list of National Register of Historic Places.

-2019 Festival shooting
+2019 Garlic Festival shooting

 On July 28, 2019, a mass shooting occurred at the 2019 Gilroy Garlic Festival.
 Three people were killed by the gunman and at least 12 others were injured.
 The suspect, Santino William Legan, committed suicide after being shot by police.